kashvigarg/echobot/README.md

 # ECHOBOT
-Echobot is a telegram bot that facilitates LLM data collection with a South East Asian context.
+EchoBot is a Telegram bot designed to streamline data collection for research in the field of Large Language Models (LLM), specifically focusing on languages spoken in Southeast Asia.
+It is an easy to use tool, that comes with extensive documentation and a friendly user interface.

 ## Getting Started